 Leading your Workplace Committee

-When a Workplace Committee’s first act is to bring in the union guns to address an issue in the school, it is very likely vital steps have been missed or mismanaged on the path to such a confrontation.
+When a Fed Rep’s first act is to call in the union Organiser to address an everyday issue in their workplace, it’s very likely vital steps have been missed along with the opportunity to develop the capacity of the Workplace Committee.

-The aim of a new Trade Union Training (TUT) course for Federation Representatives is to equip them with a set of leadership skills and practices to build their own armoury to deal with such concerns and disputes as they arise — and before they escalate.
+A new Trade Union Training course aims to equip Federation Representatives with a set of leadership skills and practices that help build the capacity of their Workplace Committees to contribute to a positive school culture and deal with issues before they escalate.

-“As the course aim states, teacher agency and collegiality are central to the development of positive school cultures and the provision of high-quality teaching and learning.”
+“It’s no secret that teacher agency and strong collegial relationships are central to the development of positive school cultures and the provision of high-quality teaching and learning.”

-“Going to association meetings and coming to courses such as this is important to ‘check in’ with the people who are doing the same job … to share examples of the work and the strategies they’ve put in place.
-Just the feeling you’re coming together as a collegial group gives you lots of opportunity to share stories and work on your own practices and ultimately getter better.”
+"Coming to courses such as this provides an important way to ‘check in’ with people who are doing the same job and to share examples of the strategies they’ve put in place.
+Just the feeling you’re coming together as a collegial group gives you lots of opportunity to share stories and work on your own practices and ultimately get better.”

 — Scott Coomber